real-n3o/zns/README.md

 # ZNS

 Zer0 Name Service (ZNS) is the underlying set of Ethereum-based smart contracts responsible for 'Global Addressing' within Zero.
-Similar to DNS, Global Addressing enables users and communities to establish and own global identities and namespaces within Zero and any peer-to-peer system.
+Similar to DNS, Global Addressing enables users and communities to establish and own global identities and namespaces within Zero and any peer-to-peer system (including the Internet).

 Addresses can be set to map to any type of arbitrary content source, such as: